-Ko Tao is surrounded by big sharks too, nice friendly ones fortunately.
+Ko Tao has unnumbered beautiful beaches and mountains.
+KohTaois surrounded by sharks too, nice friendly ones fortunately.

 KoTao is a small island, only 20 square km with about half of that too rugged to attain.
 To begin with the island was not inhabited, visited only by fishermen from nearby islands when on the lookout for protection during heavy storms or when they require clean water and supplies.
 It seems peculiar that such a tourist paradise should have been in the beginning set up as a penal island.
 Odd, but true.
 From 1933 until 1947 the island was home to political prisoners.
 Being almost seventy km from the nearby mainland meant it was reasonably escape proof!
 Alcatraz...piece of cake.
 Ko Toa is surrounded by loads of Black Tip ans Whale sharks too.

 It began with the original A-Frame coconut and bamboo bungalowson the beach for twenty Baht a night, to very simple thatched houses, the native islandclans decided rapidly to this incursion of strangers otherwise known as Farangs, by adapting to the business.